Listeria Infection: Everything You Need to Know about this Dangerous Illness

 How to Prevent Listeria Infection?

 Luckily, listeria prevention is easy.
-Frequent hand washing and following simple food safety guidelines not only reduce the risk of listeria but also other foodborne illnesses like salmonella and E. coli.
+Frequent hand washing and following simple food safety guidelines not only reduces the risk of listeria but also other foodborne illnesses like salmonella and E. coli.

 - Avoid drinking unpasteurized milk and eating foods prepared from unpasteurized milk.